What is the Raising Expectations program?

 What supports are available?

-- bursary and scholarship applications
+- care-experienced student bursary and scholarships

 - referrals to tuition fee-waivers under the Youth Access Initiative